synox/spark-transport-display/README.md

 This will build and deploy the source in the spark cloud.
 (You must replace the device-id `1234567`. )

+You can also configure and use the `Makefile`.

 ## Used libraries
 * [HttpClient](https://github.com/nmattisson/HttpClient) for making http request
 * [ArduinoJson](https://github.com/bblanchon/ArduinoJson) for parsing json response from http://openweathermap.org/
+* [Adafruit_CharacterOLED](https://github.com/ladyada/Adafruit_CharacterOLED) Arduino for the 16x2 Display, I fixed some imports